Contact Us

 Planning Matters When it Comes to Vessel Size

+When it comes to protecting your boat from a hurricane, the size and type of vessel play a big role in how you should prepare.
 For boats that you can trailer away from the coastal area, that’s your best option.
 No matter the size, boats either have to be hauled out or securely tied down during a tropical storm.
 When you have a boat on a dock lift, you should not leave your boat on the boat lift during a hurricane.

 marine hurricane safety